Graduate & Postdoctoral Affairs

 All coursework that is completed in the master’s program is designed for you to be a serious candidate for any health professional school.
 Students in the master’s program are applying to a variety of professional schools including: medical, dental, pharmacy, physical therapy, physician assistants, veterinarian and law school.
-When we have surveyed past graduates, over 80% of our graduates who responded found that the master’s program helped them gain admission to a professional school.
+It is important to note that we accept students into our program whom we believe will be serious candidates for professional schools after completing our program with a strong GPA.
+When we have surveyed past graduates, the graduates who responded found that the master’s program helped them gain admission to a professional school.
 More importantly, students responded that they felt more confident that after completing the master’s program they were more academically prepared for their first year of professional school than their peers who had matriculated to professional school straight from undergrad.

-Each year, our graduates make-up about 13% of the total incoming class of the USF’s medical school in order to create a diversified class of students both in Florida and across the United States from multiple institutions.
+Due to the competitive nature of the admission process to USF’s medical school, and in order to create a diversified class of students, a select few of our master’s alumni matriculate into our medical school each year.
 Aside from our own medical school, we have students matriculate into professional schools across the nation after successfully completing the program.

 No. Even though our courses touch on topics covered in the first and second year of medical school, our courses are basic medical science courses to help prepare students for what to expect and are not equivalent to medical school courses.